Uhouhzam/Uhouhzam/README.md

 - 👋 Hi, I’m @Uhouhzam
-- 👀 I’m interested in hip-hop danse, fitness
+- 👀 I’m interested in hip-hop danse, fitness.
-- 🌱 I’m currently learning machine Learning , deep learning and data science
+- 🌱I am currently a graduate student at ENSEA engineering school specialized in Computer Science and System.
+I also study a double master degree in Data Science and Machine Learning at CY Cergy Paris University
-- 💞️ I’m looking to collaborate on ...
+- 💞I am currently looking for an internship in Data Scientist or Machine Learning for 6 months starting in April
-- 📫 How to reach me ...
+- 📫 How to reach me mazhouhu97@gmail.com

 <!---
 Uhouhzam/Uhouhzam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.